tabbykatz/100-days-of-code/r1-log.md

 Yes.
 And then, when you get it, you *get* it.
 ### day 13/99
 I worked on a single #LeetCode challenge that I couldn’t make fast enough, and spend a few hours researching my capstone project for school.
 Not every day is a win.
+### day 14/99
+Much capstone project research today, which is the planning part of coding, I suppose.